adithyaov/haskell-parser-benchmarks/README.md

 ```

 There are five parsers implemented right now:
-- __Handwritten__: The parser is implemented using a CPS monad (called
-  `Lexer`), managing the remaining input, the next token, the source
+- __Handwritten__: A handwritten lexer and recursive ascent parser.
+Even though
-  position, and the failure state.
-Even though the source position is
-  not used in this example, it is still computed because it's a very
+  the source position is not used in this example, it is still
-  common requirement for a parser.
-Only ByteString is supported.
+  computed because it's a very common requirement for a parser.
+Only
+  ByteString is supported.

 - __Attoparsec__: A parser using the parser combinator library
   [_Attoparsec_](https://hackage.haskell.org/package/attoparsec).
 ByteString